ServiceNow/AgentLab/README.md

   <img src="https://github.com/user-attachments/assets/1bd2f6b2-bce0-43c7-846b-837fd3c6480a" width="1000" />
 </a>

-AgentLab is a framework for developing and evaluating web agents on a variety of benchmarks supported by [BrowserGym](https://github.com/ServiceNow/BrowserGym).
+AgentLab is a framework for developing and evaluating agents on a variety of benchmarks supported by [BrowserGym](https://github.com/ServiceNow/BrowserGym).
 This includes:
 * WebArena